berkowitze/538scraper/README.md

 4. Once all site/selector dictionaries have been processed, you will either be sent a push notification (Mac only) or an email (additional setup required).

-5. To get push notifications on a Mac, cahnge NOTIFY to True on line 6 of the script
+5. To get push notifications on a Mac, change NOTIFY to True on line 6 of the script

 6. To get emails, go into your .bashrc, .bash_profile, or .profile and add two environment variables (only tested for gmail accounts):
 ```bash